Education

 Selected Publications

-- "Borrelia miyamotoi infection rate in black-legged ticks (Ixodes scapularis) recovered from heads of hunter-harvested white-tailed deer (Odocoileus virginianus) in Pennsylsylvania: A public health perspective," Journal of PA Academy of Science (2018)
+- "Borrelia miyamotoi infection rate in black-legged ticks (Ixodes scapularis) recovered from heads of hunter-harvested white-tailed deer (Odocoileus virginianus) in Pennsylvania: A public health perspective," Journal of PA Academy of Science (2018).

 Is there any additional personal experience you would like to share?

 One of the greatest blessings I have been able to participate in at Grove City College is the Crow Reservation Travel Course.
-This course occurs during the May Intersession.
-It focuses on various aspects of public health, which can be tailored to students’ specific interests.
-It also includes exposure to the culture and history of the Crow people and their lands.
+This course previously occurred during the May Intersession.
+It focused on various aspects of public health, which were tailored to students’ specific interests.
+It also included exposure to the culture and history of the Crow people and their lands.

-Once in Montana, students participate in group and/or specifically-students designed public health projects (Rabies clinics, West Nile clinics, Gardening & Nutrition Seminars).
-We work with prominent members of the tribe, the Little Big Horn College, and the Crow Indian Hospital in the development and implementation of these projects.
+Once in Montana, students participated in group and/or specifically student-designed public health projects (Rabies clinics, West Nile clinics, Gardening & Nutrition Seminars).
+We worked with prominent members of the tribe, the Little Big Horn College, and the Crow Indian Hospital in the development and implementation of these projects.
 These projects are held over four days.
-The other days are spent exploring the history and culture of the Crow Reservation region, including: The Little Big Horn Battlefield tour & re-enactment, tour of Chief Plenticoups National Park, and an Ok-a-beh reservoir trip.
-Our host family has since adopted me into their Apasaalooke family.
+The other days were spent exploring the history and culture of the Crow Reservation region, including: The Little Big Horn Battlefield tour & re-enactment, tour of Chief Plenticoups National Park, and an Ok-a-beh reservoir trip.
+Our host family has adopted me into their Apasaalooke family.